Exact Steps To Learn How to Sell Your House Without a REALTOR®

 Usually half of the commission goes to the listing agent, and the other half goes to the buyer’s agent.

-The advantage of having a listing agent list your home for sale in the MLS is the MLS is the central hub where most active buyers working with buyer’s agents are searching for homes.
+The advantage of having a listing agent list your home for sale in the MLS is the central hub where most active buyers working with buyer’s agents are searching for homes.

 Most buyers are working with a real estate agent.